Skip to main content

 Possession for Sale

-A prosecutor can charge a defendant with simple possession when the defendant possessed one of the substances listed under the Health and Safety Code.
-A prosecutor may charge a defendant with "possession for sale" or "purchase for the purpose of sale" if the state believes that the defendant intended to engage in drug dealing.
+A prosecutor can charge a defendant with simple possession when the defendant possesses one of the substances listed under the Health and Safety Code.
+A prosecutor may charge a defendant with "possession for sale" or "purchase for sale" if the state believes that the defendant intended to engage in drug dealing.

 Penalties and Sentences After Prop 47

 In 2016, voters decriminalized recreational marijuana under Proposition 64, the Adult Use of Marijuana Act.
-Under the new law, adults 21 and over may purchase, possess, and consume up to 28.5 grams of marijuana and 8 grams of concentrated marijuana in their private residence or in an establishment licensed for marijuana consumption.
-Smoking remains illegal while driving a vehicle, anywhere smoking tobacco is prhibited, and in all public places.
+Under the new law, adults 21 and over may purchase, possess, and consume for personal use:

 California Drug Possession Laws Overview